 While the University seeks and encourages its community to come together in support of each other and our shared safety, the University also will enforce the required COVID-19 health and safety protocols as necessary and warranted.
 These procedures already exist both for employees, in the form of existing progressive disciplinary practices, and for students, in the form of the student code of conduct (Board of Trustee Policy 501) and the code’s associated disciplinary provisions.
 The student conduct code already provides for enforcement in the case, for example, of creating a dangerous condition; endangering health or safety: conduct which threatens or endangers the health or safety of any individual; and violation of University health or safety regulations.
 Again, the University’s primary focus is on all of us pulling together to keep each other safe and asks that everyone do their utmost in their own conduct to avoid the need for enforcement.
 Any student concerned about possible violations of this requirement may contact the respective Office of Student Life or may call 207.581.2681 to be referred to those offices on each campus.

 Beyond the University and University activities, the CDC further recommends and the state of Maine further requires that cloth face coverings must be worn in various circumstances off campus to mitigate the spread of COVID-19.
 Individuals are encouraged to wear a cloth face covering in public settings in Maine in general to comply with the various orders of civil authorities and to follow the recommendations of public health experts.
-When circumstances are unknown or uncertain, having a cloth face covering available in case needed will allow individuals best to meet these directives and recommendations.
+When circumstances are unknown or uncertain, wearing a face covering and having a cloth face covering available in case needed will allow individuals best to meet these directives and recommendations.
 For more information about the directives of civil authorities, please see this state web site.

 This pandemic continues to be a rapidly evolving situation.
 This information is subject to change.
 Students should check Together for Maine site routinely for updated information or changes in existing information.